Posts may contain affiliate links that help enable me to continue to provide you with free recipes. Please see my Privacy Policy for further details.

-But… I still have issues with tomatoes.
-Like I love tomato sauces and stuff like that but tomatoes in a chunk form… *shudder*.
-They just bother me.
-And oh dear God if one is raw and I bite into it by accident I honestly think I’m going to die.
-LOL Well okay maybe it’s not quite that dramatic but I have issues with raw tomatoes.
 Now I have grown up to the point where if they are on a white pizza and roasted that I’ll eat them.
-I think it’s because that liquidy crap inside has dried up and ceases to exist.
+I think it’s because that liquid crap inside has dried up and ceased to exist.
 It’s the no-squish factor.
 Yeah I know, I’m weird but we all have our own idiosyncrasies.

 Well I was bound and determined to incorporate more tomatoes into my diet.

-I took a small knife and cut into the top like I would cut into a pumpkin – on an angle.
-I wanted the hole on the top to be smaller than the inside as I was gutting the inside.
-Now these tomatoes while firm were super juicy on the inside.
 And I’m sure by what I’m about to say next will have Italians ready to whack me but I gutted that stuff out and pitched it.
 I wanted the tomato to be hulled out with a thicker wall.
-I mean obviously I had to hull them out to stuff them plus it gave me a reason to get rid of that squishy crap inside. *shudder*.
+I mean obviously, I had to hull them out to stuff them plus it gave me a reason to get rid of that squishy crap inside. *shudder*.

 Perhaps one day I’ll eat a whole raw slice of tomato (highly doubtful) but as of right now…. no way.
 I don’t do squish!

-I made 6 of them as like I said these were 2-bite sized tomatoes and I wasn’t sure if I’d like them or not.
+I made 6 of them as like I said these were 2-bite-sized tomatoes and I wasn’t sure if I’d like them or not.
 What I learned from these was that you don’t want to hull out them to where the sides are thin.
 They collapse when roasted.
-Yes they taste amazing but they aren’t visually appealing.
+Yes, they taste amazing but they aren’t visually appealing.
 To hull them out I used a teeny melon baller but you can use a teeny teaspoon (think a baby spoon).

 Think about a great Italian restaurant and you’re in or near the kitchen.
-You can smell those fresh tomatoes, the cheese, garlic scents wafting through the air.
+You can smell those fresh tomatoes, the cheese, and garlic scents wafting through the air.
 It’s sensual and intoxicating.

-These cook up in no time and honestly they may convert me to a tomato lover.
+These cook up in no time and honestly, they may convert me to a tomato lover.
 Since the squishy stuff was gone what you’re left with is this tomato-y rich vessel stuffed with amazing hot and cheesy spinach filling.

 The tomato definitely adds another level of flavor to the dish and seriously rocks it out!
 I’ve made these 2 more times since I took these pictures and the last time I put lump crab meat in the spinach mixture and oh dear God you wanna talk AMAZING?!?!
 Holy crap it was awesome!